How can Animal Assisted Therapy benefit me?

 How do Animal Assisted Therapy sessions work?

 Animal Assisted Therapy sessions work like traditional therapy sessions, only with the animal being a part of the treatment plan.
 The sessions are still 50 minutes in length for individuals, and each individual goes through the steps of counseling in the way they choose.
 Individuals create therapeutic goals and each person will work toward their goals in a uniquely tailored plan created by both that individual and the counselor.
-If Animal Assisted Therapy is something that interests you Lula and I would love to answer any further questions you have about the process!
-We look forward to hearing from you.
+If Animal Assisted Therapy is something that interests you inquire which therapist has the ability to work with animals.

 It is not required that you work with an animal at Courage To Connect Counseling.
 I offer both traditional and animal-assisted therapy.
 You may choose what form you would prefer.